NerduMiner/tdmextractor/README.md

 # tdmextractor
 An Archive Extractor &amp; Repacker for "The Denpa Men" series
 <br/>This tool can replace the usage of the existing quickbms script for The Denpa Men 3
+<br/>If you wish to extract archives from the other games, you can download the latest prerelease to do so, but compatibility with all archives is not yet 100%.
 # Current Features
 - Extraction of files from TDM3 archives
 - Repacking to TDM3 version archives
 # Planned Features
-- Extraction of files from TDM1/TDM2/TDMF archives
+- Extraction of files from TDM1/TDM2/TDMF archives [Completed in Prerelease]
-- Repacking to TDM1/TDM2/TDMF version archives
+- Repacking to TDM1/TDM2/TDMF version archives [Completed in Prerelease]
 - Drag and Drop support for files/folders on Windows(Alternative is the use of batch files and the %1 operator)
 # Usage
 Run the executable in CLI/Terminal.
 The desired file/folder you wish to handle with the tool needs to be put in the arguments like so: